R-luiz/tile-puzzle/README.md

 3. **Solve the Puzzle** - The puzzle starts shuffled - drag tiles to swap and recreate the image
    - Click and hold a tile to start dragging
    - Drag it over another tile and release to swap positions
+   - **Tiles automatically merge** when correctly placed next to each other!
+   - Merged tiles move together as one larger piece
+   - You can only swap tiles/groups of matching sizes
    - Use the Solution button or Space key to see which tiles are correctly placed
    - Press S to shuffle again, R to restart
    - Victory screen appears when puzzle is solved!